yorikvanhavre/FreeCAD-manual/README.md

 This manual has been written for the current stable version of FreeCAD which is version **0.16**.

 All the contents of this manual are published under the [Creative Commons 4.0](http://creativecommons.org/licenses/by/4.0/) license, and can be freely used, downloaded, copied, and modified.
 The source files of this manual are hosted on [github](https://github.com/yorikvanhavre/FreeCAD-manual).

+This book has been written mostly by Yorik, but using a lot of information built by FreeCAD users, mostly from the FreeCAD wiki.
+The real author of this book is actually the whole FreeCAD community!